TMAJ Server Setup

 If you don't have a zip file utility, and you're using Windows, you may

-want to choose WinZip.
-Windows XP comes with support for zip
+(pay).
+Windows XP comes with

-Step 2: Install Java
+Step 2: Install Java 6 JDK

 - Download